threepistons/recipes/tips-gotchas.recipe.md

 ### Long-term storage of bottled juice

 Once I open my juice, it will degrade within a few weeks.
 To avoid wasting it, I freeze the juice as ice cubes, with one cube containing half a fruit's equivalant of juice.
 When I want lemon or lime juice, I let the correct number of cubes melt.

+## Tinned beans

+My local Lidl have stopped stocking butter beans, kidney beans, and similar single-type tins of beans.
+Instead, they have tins of mixed beans.
+Where I used to specify bean types, I now use the mixed beans, but will suggest in each recipe a (possibly untested) substitution for if you can't get mixed beans.